AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 ![Bisect diagram](../../../assets/playbooks/bisect2.png)

-There are several ways to do bisecting, but Adobe recommends using the following order:
+There are several approaches to bisecting, but Adobe recommends following this order:

 - Bisect by topic
 - Bisect by commits